 |‘Don’t leave that situation feeling, like, oh I didn’t show them who I am.
 Leave that situation feeling like, I really got to say who I am and show who I am.’ — Amy Cuddy (2012)

 Cuddy describes two types of power posing — high-power and low-power.
 High-power poses, she suggests, are physically open poses, such as a wide stance with your arms making a V-shape above your head.
-These are suggested to increase your confidence and feeling of power.
+These are suggested to increase your confidence and feelings of power.
 Low-power poses, on the other hand, are physically shrinking, making the poser small and closed off therefore reducing confidence and feelings of power.
-Although the findings have been disputed over the years, this is an interesting example of the psychological aspects of the IELTS Speaking test.
+Although the findings have been disputed over the years, this is an interesting example of how psychological aspects can affect the IELTS Speaking test.

-Take notes and try recording your own 1-2 minute talk on the topic, as you would in your Speaking test.
+Watch the full talk below or click here.
+Whilst you’re watching, take notes and try recording your own 1-2 minute talk on the topic, as you would in your Speaking test.
 Cuddy speaks very fast, so you may find it difficult to understand her at first.
 Don’t worry!
 The primary objective of this exercise is to understand the point she is making rather than to practise your listening skills, so use the subtitles if you need to.
 The whole talk is interesting, but the key section for IELTS candidates starts at about 10:15.

 Finally, try power-posing yourself!
 Let us know if you agree with Amy Cuddy’s research and how you feel before taking your test.